Central New Zealand shaken by strong quake, no injuries

-The minute-long, rolling quake was centred in the mainly rural Wairarapa region about 120 kilometres north east of Wellington, at a depth of 50 kms, government seismologists at GNS Science said.
+The minute-long, rolling quake was centered in the mainly rural Wairarapa region about 120 kilometers north east of Wellington, at a depth of 50 kms, government seismologists at GNS Science said.

 “There’s been damage to houses mainly in the (Wairarapa)area, and that includes chimneys down, windows broken,” a spokesman at Police National headquarters told Reuters.